kbrodt/clog-loss-alzheimers-research/README.md

 First download the train and test data from the competition link into `/home/data/clog-loss` folder.

-Then you must prepare train and test datasets.
+Then you have to prepare train and test datasets.

 ```bash
 sh ./preprocess.sh
 ```

 This will download whole dataset (1.4Tb), crop the region of interest from video using code provided by `@Moshel` on the [forum](https://community.drivendata.org/t/python-code-to-find-the-roi/4499) and save it in [lmdb](https://github.com/jnwatson/py-lmdb) format for fast reading of 3D arrays.
 Note, it will take around 1 day and consume 200Gb of RAM, hence disk.
 So, if you have not enough RAM you can easily rewrite the code to process the data by chunks.

 #### Train